tiry/import-export-samples/ReadMe.md

  - an export on the source tree
      - read data from source repository
      - strip the data that is not needed
+     - transform data as needed
      - write the data to disk
  - an import tree
      - read data from disk
-     - transform data as needed
+     - transform data if needed
      - create Nuxeo Documents inside the target repository

+Basically, for the provided sample code, most of the transfornation work is done at export time, however, this logic could actually be moved to the importer part.

 ## Modules

 `export-5.6` : is a sample code for exporting documents from a Nuxeo 5.6 instance

 `import-6.0` : is a sample code for importing documents into a Nuxeo 6.0 instance